 To protect themselves from ending up in a situation where they could go into debt for their pet’s medical care, many pet owners choose to add pet insurance to their monthly ongoing costs instead.
 That way, if something unexpected happens, they can be sure their pet will get the care it needs without having to empty their bank account.

-The average cost of pet insurance is currently around £6 per month for a cat and £12 per month for a dog, but it’s worth bearing in mind that cheaper policies might not cover everything your pet might need.
+The average monthly cost of pet insurance is currently around £6 for a cat and £12 for a dog, but it’s worth bearing in mind that cheaper policies might not cover everything your pet might need.

 If your pet is diagnosed with a lifelong condition, a cheaper policy might only cover the first twelve months of medication, while a more expensive one might cover your pet for life.
 Many insurance policies don’t cover dental costs, for example, so you might want to pay extra for this.